webiny/docs.webiny.com/docs/cms-guides/get-started-create-a-webiny-website.md

 ## 3. Access your website

 Once the site is created, it will be accessible under the temp domain name, until you point your custom domain to Webiny.
-The details regarding custom domains are covered in the next step.
+The details regarding custom domains are covered in later steps.

 At the moment you can access your domain name by clicking the three dots next to the domain in Site Manager and selecting the "Administration" option.
 Or you can just navigate to your temp domain name "/admin", for example: https://my-side.z1.webiny.com/admin